Epropulsion NAVY 6.0 & NAVY 3.0 outboards

 Epropulsion’s higher power NAVY outboards are available in 3 and 6 kW (kilowatt) outputs.
 Whilst the two motors look similar, the power delivery method is quite different: the Navy 3 has its motor in the bulb at the bottom of the leg; the 6 has its motor at the top with a driveshaft running down the leg and operating the propeller via a right angle gearbox (more like a petrol outboard).
 Both look very modern, support remote or tiller controls and deliver high performance.
 They are great choices for dinghies, small yachts, fishing boats and other on-water activities.

-The NAVY Tiller handle is designed for stepless forward/reverse speed and heading control, and can operate the motor with or without a wired connection.
+The NAVY Tiller handle (shown in most pictures on this page) is designed for stepless forward/reverse speed and heading control, and can operate the motor with or without a wired connection.
 The built-in LCD shows speed, range, battery capacity and input power.
 A magnetic kill cord fits on top for safety, and a small solar panel charges the battery for the LCD.

 What Performance will I get?